 Product candidates targeting various mechanisms with possible anti-inflammatory and anti-fibrotic effects are also in clinical testing for NASH.
 These classes of compounds have shown mixed results in meaningfully improving the fibrosis score of patients.
 Where fibrosis improvements have been shown, results have either been transient or not accompanied by significant improvements in other histological measures of the disease, which may reflect the difficulty in treating the disease without removing the underlying insult of lipotoxicity or the challenge of impinging on the complex process of hepatocellular death and fibrosis from collagen deposition by intervention through a single pathway.
 Members of the "anti-inflammatory" or "anti-fibrotic" mechanism of action classes with compounds that have histological proof-of-concept data include farnesoid X receptor, or FXR, agonists, such as Intercept Pharmaceuticals, Inc.'s, or Intercept's, obeticholic acid.
-A new drug application for obeticholic acid was filed with the FDA by Intercept in September 2019 and received a complete response letter in June 2020.
+A new drug application, or NDA, for obeticholic acid was filed with the FDA by Intercept in September 2019 and received a complete response letter in June 2020.
 In December 2021, Intercept withdrew its marketing authorization application from the EMA.
-Intercept has indicated that it is in the process of generating additional efficacy and safety data and that it intends to resubmit its new drug application for obeticholic acid.
+In December 2022, Intercept resubmitted an NDA with the FDA and in January 2023, Intercept announced that the FDA had accepted its NDA with a Prescription Drug User Fee Act, or PDUFA, target action date of June 22, 2023.